Help center

 How to add custom fields

-5. Under the Fields tab, click Add custom field
+2. Under the Checkout tab, click Add custom field

-You can drag and drop custom fields to sort how they appear in your checkout.
+You can drag and drop custom fields to sort how they appear in your checkout or form.

-There is no limit to the number of custom fields you can add to your checkout.
+There is no limit to the number of custom fields you can add to your checkout or form.

 Field